-In the case of a partnership using IRC section 168 to determine depreciation, the individual partners will make the adjustments to income on their personal income tax returns.
-The adjustments for partners will be their distributive share of New York depreciation and federal depreciation determined by the partnership as of the end of the partnership year ending within the partner's tax year.
-Form IT-398 will be completed only by the partnership, and not by each individual partner.
-This treatment will be the same for a beneficiary of an estate or trust that is on a fiscal-year basis.
+In the case of a partnership using IRC section 168 to determine depreciation, the individual partners should make the adjustments to income on their personal income tax returns.
+The adjustments for partners are their distributive share of New York depreciation and federal depreciation, determined by the partnership as of the end of the partnership year ending within the partner's tax year.
+Form IT-398 should be completed only by the partnership, and not by each individual partner.
+This treatment is the same for a beneficiary of an estate or trust that is on a fiscal-year basis.

-If you are a shareholder of an electing New York State S corporation, your proportionate share of the S corporation's depreciation deduction will be provided to you by the S corporation.
+If you are a shareholder of an electing New York State S corporation, the S corporation should provide your proportionate share of the S corporation's depreciation deduction.